With Christmas fast approaching, you will want to make sure that your budgeting plans don’t get blown off course even before Santa lands.

 Christmas Money Saving Tip 8 : Christmas Potluck!

 Have a potluck Christmas meal instead of doing all the prep and cooking yourself.
 Invite relatives and friends – ask them to bring along some food to share.
 You can discuss and agree on the dishes so as to minimize duplicates.

 Having a potluck meal can bring folks closer together, as people get to “show off” their dish and culinary prowess, and at the same time get to savor a wide range of culinary specialties.
 You also get to enjoy other folks’ cooking, and save a tidy sum too.

 Now that you’ve digested these Christmas money saving tips, I hope you’re now able to face the upcoming event with calm and confidence.
 And look forward to huge savings that’ll please your wallet immensely!

-Watch out for Part 2 of Christmas Money Saving Tips ( coming soon) where you’ll find more ways to save for Christmas!
+Read Part 2 of Christmas Money Saving Tips where you’ll find more amazing ways to save for Christmas!